fledge-iot/fledge/docs/OMF.rst

     - *AVEVA Data Hub* - The AVEVA cloud service.

     - *Connector Relay* - The previous way to send data to a PI Server before PI Web API supported OMF.
-This should only be used for older PI Servers that do not have the support available within Pi Web API.
+This should only be used for older PI Servers that do not have the support available within PI Web API.

     - *OSISoft Cloud Services* - The original OSISoft cloud service, this is currently being replaced with the AVEVA Data Hub.